 The Gothic War, 536-545

 And if all of that weren’t enough, in 536, the Byzantine Emperor Justinian I initiated a war with the Ostrogothic Kingdom of Italy that had supplanted the Roman Empire to the west.
-His goal was to recapture Italy and other territories that had been lost in order to unite them under a single head.
+He aimed to recapture Italy and other lost territories to unify them under a single leader.

 It took Justinian 20 years to conquer Italy, but it was a pyrrhic victory.
 This conquest ruined much of Italy and cost Byzantium 300,000 pounds of gold to rebuild it.17 In addition, he found that much of the societal structure of Rome had essentially collapsed and was beyond repair.
 His depleted resources left him in a weakened state in fighting against foes to the east such as Persia.

 During the Middle Ages, constant warfare led to the sack of Rome five times, casting this once splendid ancient capital into the darkness of the medieval Dark Ages.
 After 20 years of fighting, Justinian then had to abandon Italy after a plague struck Byzantium.

 The Plague of Justinian, 541-549

 The Bubonic Plague, also known as the Plague of Justinian, was the first major plague pandemic of world history, the other two being the Black Death of the 14th century and the Bubonic Plague of 1894.
 All three were caused by the Yersinia pestis bacteria – highly lethal before the age of antibiotics.
 The bacteria was transmitted by fleas that lived on rats.

 Even though the first wave of the Plague of Justinian ended in 549, there was more to come.
 There were approximately 18 more waves of this pandemic occurring approximately every 12 years until around 750.18 Although the Plague of Justinian hit Byzantium particularly hard, it had also spread throughout the European continent and lasted approximately 200 years.